rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 Registering unit tests to run happens automatically, and the test runner handles registration.
 However, test suites do not automatically build.

 For the build system to build a unit test, pass the `ON` or `OFF` value to `MBED_BUILD_UNITTESTS` in the command-line to include all the unit test suite directories into the build.

-## Unit testing with Mbed CLI

-Mbed CLI supports unit tests through the `mbed test --unittests` command.
-To learn how to use unit tests with Mbed CLI, please see the [unit testing documentation section](../build-tools/test-and-debug.html).
-For other information on using Mbed CLI, please see the [CLI documentation in handbook](../build-tools/mbed-cli.html).

 ### Writing unit tests